HL7/fhirpath.js/README.md

           an exception,
         * true or similar to true - return Promise, only for asynchronous functions,
         * "always" - return Promise always.
-    * options.terminologyUrl - a URL that points to a terminology server.
-This URL is used to initialize %terminologies, as defined in the FHIR FHIRPath [Terminology Service API](https://www.hl7.org/fhir/fhirpath.html#txapi).
+    * options.terminologyUrl - a URL, or an array of URLs, that point to terminology server(s).
+These URLs are used to initialize %terminologies, as defined in the FHIR FHIRPath
+      [Terminology Service API](https://www.hl7.org/fhir/fhirpath.html#txapi).
+      When an array of URLs is provided, the servers are tried in order, and the server that first resolves a given ValueSet/CodeSystem is preferred (tried first) for subsequent operations on that ValueSet/CodeSystem.
       See the [Implementation Status](#implementation-status) section for the currently supported %terminologies APIs.
     * options.fhirServerUrl - a URL pointing to a FHIR RESTful API server that